muratx10/custom-select-element/README.md

 You can add event listeners to the hidden `select` element to handle changes.

 ## How to use?
-1. Include the `custom-select.js` file in your project.
+1. Include the `index.js` script somewhere in your project.
 2. Add the select element to your HTML with its options. (define classnames for the select element and the options).
 3. Add the custom select styles to your CSS file (make changes to the styles as per your requirements).